Force LTE Only Switch Review — Lock 4G/5G on Samsung Galaxy

 ❌ What Could Be Better

-- May not work on all carrier ROMs
+- May not bypass menus on heavily locked carrier-customized ROMs

 - VoLTE required for calls while in LTE Only mode